GoogleCloudPlatform/click-to-deploy-solutions/gke-autopilot-hpa/README.md

 ## Description

-This example deploys Google Kubernetes Engine (GKE) Autopilot cluster and deploy a service with Horizontal Pod Autoscaling.
+This example deploys Google Kubernetes Engine (GKE) Autopilot cluster with two sample deployments: hello-app-example and hpa-example.
+It demonstrate how to use Horizontal Pod Autoscaling (HPA) to scale the number of pods based on CPU utilization.

 Resources created:
 - VPC